spacetimeengineer/mupy/README.md

 ![Alt Text](resources/CUBX0006-BLK-L1000W200H15.png)

-## utility_box.py
+## simple_box.py

-This example gives users the ability to build a custom utility box.
-This example uses the CUBX0177 family and mupy.core
+This simple example gives users the ability to build a simple box.
+This example uses the CUBX0177 family and the mupy.core library.
+In this script modularity is utilized however only certain system codes will fit with other certain system codes generally speaking.
+In the case of the CUBX0177 family the first five elements in the system code strings should be synchronized for modularity to be possible.
+Keep in mind that every type code has its own rules that it must follow and in some cases specific parameterization choices will override other intended features.
+In other cases the systems codes won't even be meaningful geometrically unless the libraries have built in their own boundary conditions to keep certain codes un-renderable.

 ```python
 from src.workspace import WorkSpace